myreen/tda283_website/pages/project.md

 Credits total: 0
 ```

-All 101 test programs were compiled and gave correct indication OK or
+All 101 test programs were compiled and gave correct indication OK or ERROR to
-ERROR to stderr.
+stderr.
 The 35 correct programs were run and gave correct output.
+Note that the
+actual numbers can be different, since we may add tests.

 To test the extensions for submission, run the test suite with the `-x` flag
 for each extension you have implemented.
 The following command will run the